CKCarr/holbertonschool-web-development/html_advanced/README.md

 Use HTML tags that correspond to the elements you identified in your wireframe.
 Add them within the \<body> of your HTML document.

 Annotate with Comments:
-If your wireframe is complex, you might add HTML comments (\<!-- like this -->) to describe what each section is for.
+If your WireFrame is complex, you might add HTML comments (\<!-- like this -->) to describe what each section is for.

 Fill in Attributes:
 Where needed, add attributes to your elements.
 For example, you'll need href attributes for links and src attributes for images.

 Review and Test:
-Double-check your code against your wireframe.
-Make sure each part of the wireframe is represented in your HTML structure.
+Double-check your code against your WireFrame.
+Make sure each part of the WireFrame is represented in your HTML structure.

 </details>
 <br>